BDO Global: Australia

+In mid 2024, BDO established an office in Canberra, the capital of Australia, for its federal government advisory sector.

 Canada

 BDO Canada is one of Canada's largest accounting services firms.
 Founded by James M. Dunwoody (affectionately known as "The Colonel" by BDO's employees) it opened its first location in the 1920s in Winnipeg, Manitoba.
 By the early 2000s, Dunwoody and BDO Ward Mallette, a firm based out of Toronto, had merged.
 The union also consolidated the firm's affiliation with BDO International, a global network of national accounting firms.

 In 2007, BDO had 95 offices across Canada, with 1,200 professionals and over 300 partners.
 BDO's services run from assurance, accounting and taxation services to financial advisory and corporate recovery.
 The company has merged a number of times, including a merger announced in October 2009 with the accounting firm of Hudson LLP.

 From 1 January 2010 'Dunwoody' was dropped from the company name to coincide with a global rebrand which saw all of the BDO member firms change their names to BDO.
-The rebrand, which included design, messaging, all of the separate global websites, marketing collateral and trickle-down implementation across the 110 country network took just over five months.
+The rebrand, which included design, messaging, all of the separate global websites, marketing collateral and trickle-down implementation across the 110-country network took just over five months.
 The intention was to create a global consistency, so that the BDO network could be presented as a single entity.

 Chile

-BDO Auditores & Consultores Ltda. is a Chilean member of the global network of BDO International.
+BDO Auditores & Consultores Ltda. is the Chilean member of the global network of BDO International.
 It has 3 offices in Santiago, Viña del Mar and Temuco, and more than 300 partners and staff.
 Among others, they provide services such as Audit, IFRS, BSO (Outsourcing), Tax & Legal, and Advisory.

 China

 BDO China Shu Lun Pan CPAs ("Shu Lun Pan CPAs") was founded by ShuLun Pan in Shanghai in 1927.
 It was one of the earliest accounting firms in China.

-Lixin Certified Tax Agents Co., Ltd. ("Lixin"), is a member firm of BDO International, with headquarters located in Shanghai.
+Lixin Certified Tax Agents Co., Ltd. ("Lixin"), is a member firm of BDO International, with its head office located in Shanghai.
 It is a professional tax agents company under the "LIXIN" brand.
 Approved by the State Administration for Industry and Commerce of the People's Republic of China (SAIC) and Shanghai Certified Tax Agents Association, BDO Lixin Tax was established by six leading A-level tax agent corporations from across China.
 The name of the enterprise's legal representative is Zilin Zou and the registered capital of enterprise is 50 million RMB.
 BDO Lixin Tax has obtained AAAAA level, which is the highest standard, from the China Certified Tax Agents Association.

 In Hong Kong, BDO McCabe Lo was merged with K.L.
 Lee & Partners in 2005 and Shu Lun Pan Horwath Hong Kong in 2009.
 In 2010, the businesses of BDO Limited and Grant Thornton Hong Kong were also merged.